mframpton/seqfam/docs/tutorial_and_api.rst

 Having created a :py:obj:`gene_burden.CMC` object, the script calls its :py:func:`gene_burden.CMC.assign_variants_to_pop_frq_cats` method in order to map the variants to the desired population allele frequency ranges.
 Multiple population allele frequency columns (databases) are used here, ordered by descending preference.
-The mapping is stored in a new column in the genotypes data frame called "pop_frq_cat".
+The mapping is stored in a new column in the genotypes :py:mod:`DataFrame` called "pop_frq_cat".

 .. code-block:: python